audharr/CS325Project1/README.md

 Project 2: Web Scrapping

 #Overview:
-Scrapping ecommerce website's user reviews for a product

-Select a product that has several previous versions Using Beautiful Soup library, collect users reviews of selected products and its versions These reviews are saved in a separate file for analysis
+-Scrapping ecommerce website's user reviews for a product and its various models -Select a product that has several previous versions -Using Beautiful Soup library, collect users reviews of selected products and its different versions -These reviews are saved in a separate file for analysis

 #Ecommerce website:
 Best Buy